 Don't take the money and run

-When an agency hires you, they'll need you to be reliable and easily available.
-This will certainly be the case if you're working on lots of projects for them.
+When an agency hires you, they'll need you to be reliable and available.
 They'll need to know that they can get a hold of you at any time, ensuring the project is on the right track.
 Don't disappear – be available, as it adds to that reassurance that you're focusing on their work.

 Don't assume anything

 If you're not sure about something, ask!
-Don't ever assume anything when it comes to agencies.
-Every business is different and what might've worked for one client, might not be the same for someone else.
+Don't ever expect anything when it comes to agencies.
+Every business is different, and what might've worked for one client, might not be the same for someone else.
 If in doubt, speak up.

 Do be flexible

 Agencies love flexible freelancers.
-They want to be able to work with people who are prepared to meet their own way of working.
-So adapt to their needs, not your own.
+They want to be able to work with people who are prepared to meet their way of working.
+Adapt to their needs, not your own.
 If an agency wants you to work from its offices, do it!
 Working from home isn't amazing – the novelty soon wears off.
-Be flexible, work to their requirements and you'll be laughing.
+Be flexible, work to their requirements, and you'll be laughing.